IVRL/NEMTO/README.md

 ## Acknowledgement

-This project is based on  of the code is based on [IDR](https://github.com/lioryariv/idr) and [PhySG](https://github.com/Kai-46/PhySG).
+This project is based on [IDR](https://github.com/lioryariv/idr) and [PhySG](https://github.com/Kai-46/PhySG).
 We thank the authors for releasing their code.